 6. European Elections 2014: a Platform for Debate on the EU Future with its Citizens

 6.1.
-COSAC expresses its conviction that the success of the European project is impossible without the active engagement of European citizens.
-Realising that the powers of the European Parliament are greater than ever before, COSAC underlines the importance of active participation of European citizens in the 2014 European elections and invites national Parliaments to engage in political debates on the key issues prior to the elections.
+COSAC expresses its conviction that the success of the European project is impossible without the active engagement of citizens of the Union.
+Realising that the powers of the European Parliament are greater than ever before, COSAC underlines the importance of active participation of citizens of the Union in the 2014 European elections and invites national Parliaments to engage in political debates on the key issues prior to the elections.

 6.2.
 COSAC emphasises that the 2014 European elections will be the first held elections after the entry into force of the Treaty of Lisbon, which stipulates that the European Council must take into account the elections to the European Parliament and having held the appropriate consultations shall propose a candidate for President of the European Commission to be elected by the newly assembled European Parliament.
 COSAC believes that the establishment of such a link between the elections to the European Parliament, as an institution directly elected by the citizens, and the selection of the President of the European Commission will be a significant step in reducing the democratic deficit in the EU.

 6.3.
 COSAC regrets that until now European election campaigns have been focused primarily on issues of national significance, leaving the debate on specific EU matters outside the remit of the campaigns.
 COSAC therefore calls on national political parties to seek that the 2014 European elections should become a platform for a constructive, informative and inclusive debate on the future of Europe with its citizens.
-COSAC hopes that the outcome of the elections will spark a debate on convening a new Convention on the Future of Europe.

 6.4.
 COSAC welcomes the commitment expressed by Mr José Manuel Barroso, President of the European Commission, in his 2013 State of the Union address to present ideas on the future of the Union and on measures to consolidate and deepen the community method.